TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add settings.js options to use different paths/names for middleware files.

 * Add socket.io instrumentation server.
 See https://socket.io/docs/v4/admin-ui/

+* Once Node-RED's baseline node.js version has moved passed v12.20, can update `execa` and use dynamic imports (and change README notes on scorecard).
+Once it has moved passed v14, can simplify the socket.js class by reinstating the optional chaining.

 ### Editor (`uibuilder.html`)